UBC-CS/cpsc330-2022W1/docs/homework_instructions.md

 # Homework info & submission guidelines

 You will be submitting your homework assignments on Gradescope.
-Check out Gradescope Student Guide: https://lthub.ubc.ca/guides/gradescope-student-guide/.
+Check out [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/).

 ## Accessing homework assignments
 Every homework assignment will be made available on the [course GitHub page](https://github.com/UBC-CS/cpsc330) under the `hw` folder.
 Once it's available, I'll make an announcement on [Piazza](https://piazza.com/class/kt60nrdhu53454).
 The assignment will generally consist of a jupyter notebook along with necessary code and data or links to download the data.